 You should not receive a booster vaccine if you had a life threatening allergic reaction after the first shot.

 Keep track of any and all side effects you have after receiving this vaccine.
 If you ever need to receive a booster dose, you will need to tell your doctor if the previous shot caused any side effects.

 Becoming infected with diphtheria, pertussis, or tetanus is much more dangerous to your health than receiving this vaccine.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely...

 What are the precautions when taking tetanus toxoid, reduced diphtheria toxoid and acellular pertussis vaccine, adsorbed (Boostrix)?

-Before receiving this vaccination, tell your doctor or pharmacist if you are allergic to it; or to any other vaccines; or if you have any other allergies.
+Before receiving this vaccination, tell your health care professional if you are allergic to it; or to any other vaccines; or if you have any other allergies.
 This product may contain inactive ingredients (such as latex), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-This medication should be used only when clearly needed during pregnancy.
-Discuss the risks and...
+This vaccine should be used only when clearly needed during pregnancy.
+Discuss the risks...

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration